-If the bridge did not pass the lateral load test it is not approved for further testing.
+If the bridge does not pass the lateral load test it is not approved for further testing.
 Do not conduct any other load test.
-Add a penalty of 900 pounds to the weight of the bridge and a penalty of thirty minutes to the construction time.
-Record: Aggregate deflection = sixty inches.
+Check the appropriate box on the judge's data form.
+The spreadsheet will add a penalty of 900 pounds to the weight of the bridge, a penalty of thirty minutes to the construction time, and will apply an aggregate deflection of thirty inches when the judging data is entered.

-If the bridge passed the lateral load test, remove the load and decking, and proceed with the vertical load test.
+If the bridge passes the lateral load test, remove the load and decking, and proceed with the vertical load test.